nestjs/azure-database/README.md

 $ nest generate service event
 ```

-1. Use the `@InjectModel(Event.name)` to get an instance of the Azure Cosmos DB [Container](https://docs.microsoft.com/en-us/javascript/api/@azure/cosmos/container) for the entity definition created earlier:
+1. Use the `@InjectModel(Event)` to get an instance of the Azure Cosmos DB [Container](https://docs.microsoft.com/en-us/javascript/api/@azure/cosmos/container) for the entity definition created earlier:

 ```typescript
 import { Injectable } from '@nestjs/common';